Open-Systems-Pharmacology/PAGE-2019-PBPK-Workshop/README.md

 ## AGENDA

-As a use-case for above learnings, we will develop a PB-QSP model for naked antibody pre-treatment (nAb) for antibody-drug conjugates (ADC) treatment of tumor growth, in detail:
+As a use-case for above learnings, we will develop PBPK models for different small molecule drugs as use-cases for modeling drug-drug interactions and the concepts of age-related PK, in detail:

 | Time (Tuesday June 11) | Topic |
 | ------------- | ------------- |